cbrown5/cbrown5.github.io/_posts/2018-01-29-can-I-do-Bayesian-r2.md

 He has been delving into generalized linear models, using Bayesian methods, and needed to decide what criteria he should use for model simplification (the process of removing 'insignificant' covariates) and/or deciding which covariates had the strongest effect on his response of interest.

 I wanted to share an abridged version of our conversation, as I think it is enlightening.
-Specifically we discussed whether one can (and should) calculate the R-squared metric for Bayesian models.
+Specifically we discussed whether one can (and should) calculate the R-squared metric for Bayesian models (the short answer being that the R-squared doesn't make much sense for Bayesian models).

 ## The email chain